hewison-chris/agora-cl-docs/website/docs/wallet/introduction.md

 Security for your keys is a big topic, but at its core, it is important to clarify the role of the private keys in Ethereum consensus.
 When you generate a validator key, you actually generate 2 different ones: a **withdrawal key** and a **validating key**.
 The withdrawal key should be stored offline, and can be used to withdraw your gains in the future as it is not used during the validating process.
 Your validating key, however, needs to be accessible by your running validator client software **at all times**.

 As a validator, you're expected to be consistently online to produce blocks and vote on others' blocks, as this is how you get rewarded for participating in Ethereum consensus.
 To do this, your software needs to have instant access to your validating key, also referred to often as a "hot key" or access to a "hot wallet".
 Keeping your withdrawal key, or wallet mnemonic _far away_ from your validator client is what will give you **optimal security** in Ethereum consensus.
-If someone were to steal your validating keys, they wouldn't be able to withdraw your validator's staked ETH.
+If someone were to steal your validating keys, they wouldn't be able to withdraw your validator's staked BOA.

 :::tip Keeping your wallet safe
 When creating an HD wallet, you'll be given a 24-word mnemonic phrase which you need to store safely.
 Make sure you write it down somewhere safe offline, and do not leave traces of it on your computer.
 If someone gets ahold of this mnemonic, they can steal all your accounts!